metrorailings/OwlBlog/content/posts/week-14-circa-picks.md

 Landon Collins may return this Sunday for Washington, although in limited capacity.
 Montez Sweat was hopeful to return as well, but a positive COVID result effectively killed his chances.

 Cowboys are mostly healthy as well, notably when it comes to COVID.
-Randy Gregory is expected back in time for the game.
+Randy Gregory is expected back in time for the game, meaning it'll be the first time in a long while that their three star pass rushers will be playing together in the trenches.
+Scary.

 #### _History_